Syntropy Trading 15.6% Lower This Week (NOIA)

-Syntropy (NOIA) traded 2.1% lower against the dollar during the 1 day period ending at 20:00 PM Eastern on April 24th.
-One Syntropy coin can currently be bought for about $0.13 or 0.00000325 BTC on cryptocurrency exchanges.
-Syntropy has a total market cap of $70.98 million and approximately $313,191.00 worth of Syntropy was traded on exchanges in the last day.
+Syntropy (NOIA) traded 2.2% lower against the dollar during the one day period ending at 15:00 PM Eastern on April 26th.
 In the last week, Syntropy has traded 15.6% lower against the dollar.
+Syntropy has a total market capitalization of $67.35 million and $611,465.00 worth of Syntropy was traded on exchanges in the last 24 hours.
+One Syntropy coin can currently be purchased for about $0.12 or 0.00000316 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.